marcosiino/xcode-loves-ai/README.md

 ## Contribute

-You are welcomed to contribute to XcodeLovesAI ChatGPT extension by creating new commands or improving the existing one.
+You are welcomed to contribute to Xcode Loves AI ChatGPT extension by creating new commands or improving the existing one.
 Adding new commands is very easy, just create a new command class inside the XCLovesAI_Extension/Commands group folder (see how the existing commands class are done for reference), then add a new dictionary entry in the XCLovesAI_Extension/Info.plist like the following one:

 ```
     <dict>